Blake-Madden/tinyexpr-plusplus/README.md

 - To allow constant optimization, surround constant expressions in parentheses.
   For example "x+(1+5)" will evaluate the "(1+5)" expression at compile time and compile the entire expression as "x+6", saving a runtime calculation.
-The parentheses are important, because TinyExpr will not change the order of evaluation.
+The parentheses are important, because TinyExpr++ will not change the order of evaluation.
 If you instead compiled "x+1+5" TinyExpr will insist that "1" is added to "x" first, and "5" is added the result second.